SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-31.md

 - Till now we used allow-all while creating SG, it is just for practice only, from next session we follow correct practice.
 - We put all the resources in 1a zone.
+- We need to write a document, how to use developed module by others.